 Delayed Effects of Acute Radiation Exposure (DEARE)

-Radiation-induced pneumonitis in humans usually becomes apparent approximately two to four months after irradiation, while radiation-induced fibrosis develops six months or more after irradiation.
-These pulmonary insults reduce the functional capacity of the lung and can be fatal.
-These lung insults result from a combination of direct cytotoxicity and the triggering of radiation-induced cellular signal transduction pathways.
+Radiation-induced pneumonitis in humans usually becomes apparent approximately two to four months after irradiation exposure, while radiation-induced fibrosis develops six months or more after exposure.
+These lung insults result from a combination of direct cytotoxicity and the triggering of radiation-induced cellular signal transduction pathways, reducing the functional capacity of the lung and can be fatal.

 Humanetics is developing BIO 300 as a MCM to treat the effects of DEARE, focusing on radiation-induced pneumonitis and pulmonary fibrosis.
 We have recently completed a two-year BARDA contract for the continued development of BIO 300 as a pharmacological medical countermeasure (MCM) to ionizing radiation.
 Results in this program have been positive and indicate that further development efforts should continue.